Railroad Asbestos Exposure Lawyer

 Maintenance of Way (MOW) workers may also suffer from asbestos-related injuries.
 Many of these employees may also get sick while performing maintenance on track equipment containing asbestos insulation.
 Asbestos was also used in brake shoes and track workers often breathed in this asbestos dust in their jobs.
 Asbestos had many other applications in MOW work.
 Asbestos pads, blankets, and gloves were used by track welders.
 Asbestos rope was used by track workers to heat rails when fixing “pull-aparts,” a common occurrence on the railroad.
 In that instance, asbestos rope would be soaked in diesel fuel, applied to the rail by hand, and then lit on fire to heat the rail.

 Asbestos played a major role in the railroad industry for decades, and vulnerability to the hazardous material remains a risk to railroad workers.
-A skilled dangerous materials on railroads attorney could review the facts of the case as well as employee’s medical records to prove the connection between their railroad jobs and their current medical conditions in court.
+A skilled and local lawyer could review the facts of the case as well as employee’s medical records to prove the connection between their railroad jobs and their current medical conditions in court.

-Speak to an Attorney Today About Railroad Asbestos Exposure
+Speak to a Attorney Today About Railroad Asbestos Exposure

 Asbestos is a recognized hazard involved in working on the railroad.
 Almost any employee of a railroad may be vulnerable to this hazardous substance whether they work on the trains themselves, perform maintenance in a shop, or work on rail maintenance.
 Asbestos could create a variety of health complications.
 Many types of cancer can be caused by asbestos and other exposures on the railroad.
 These include mesothelioma, lung cancer, kidney cancer, throat or laryngeal cancer, esophageal cancer, colon cancer, bladder cancer, and stomach cancer.